Not all flags are created equal!

 When considering a flag purchase, keep the following in mind:

-Choice of Fabric: Although nylon is great for most uses, our extensive line of American flags are available in polyester and cotton.
+Although nylon is great for most uses, our extensive line of American flags are also available in polyester and cotton.

 What size flag do I need?

 The usual size of a flag used on a home kit is 3'x5'.
-Use the guide below as your guide for flagpoles in residential and commercial settings.
+Use the flag sizing guide below for flagpoles in residential and commercial settings.